 A select group of Mexicans and Indians are in for mucho heap big trouble.

 We settle into The Inn at 410, lovely suites, Southwest and Sunflower Fields, just splendid.
 No hotel feel, a Jacuzzi in the Southwest, Janah will like that.
 Amaya and I take the Sunflower Fields.
-The boys, men, but we still call them the boys, will be in tomorrow.
+The boys, men, but we still call them the boys, will be in day after tomorrow.
 We plan to have a night of hanging out, haven’t seen Black in a while.
 Then an SUV to Supai.

 We unpack necessities, the rest stacked in a corner until we leave, take a walk through downtown Flagstaff.
 It’s small, quaint without being cutesy.
 Touring downtown takes about thirty minutes.
 We find a coffee shop, have tea and cappuccino, walk some more, find the local ‘famous’ Fratelli pizza joint and order a couple of veggies to go.
 The Inn has an elaborate breakfast, and afternoon snacks, no lunch or dinner service.
 We buy two bottles of red wine, a couple of champagnes, vodka, water and a few Coke Zeroes.
 Then in the room watching Meryl Streep channel Margaret Thatcher, grazing on excellent pizza, Amaya enjoying vodka rocks, J and Nikko Cabernet, me with my Zero.
 One of my Shaolin vows is to avoid intoxicants, thus I remain booze free.
-I’, a little flexible, a sip of wine, taste of Janah’s champagne is hardly intoxicating.
+I’m a little flexible, a sip of wine, taste of Janah’s champagne is hardly intoxicating.
 Our evening is fun, we don’t plan, we don’t think about the job.

 We’re zipped from a day of travel, we’d walked a few miles to get the travel kinks out, the wine and pizza finishes us off.